LPGA: LPGA Tour awards

 American golfer Nancy Lopez, in 1978, is the only player to win all three awards in the same season.
 Lopez was also the Tour's top money earner that season.

-Leading money winners by year
+Leading money winners and most events won by year

 1 The five players with three titles in 1988 were Juli Inkster, Rosie Jones, Betsy King, Nancy Lopez, and Ayako Okamoto.

 Leading career money winners

-The table below shows the top-10 career money leaders on the LPGA Tour (from the start of their rookie seasons) as of March 5, 2023.
+The table below shows the top-10 career money leaders on the LPGA Tour (from the start of their rookie seasons) as of the 2024 season.

 Active players on the Tour are shown in bold.